kfullzz/GEOL590_2017/lectures/02_command_line_scripts_IDE.md

 Back in the day before graphical user interfaces were available, the command line was the only way to tell your operating system to do stuff (for instance, launch a program or copy a file).
 Nowadays it is easy to do these sorts of thing via mouseclicks, but it is still helpful to have a direct way to issue unambiguous commands to the operating system.

-We access the command line via the shell, a simple-seeming program that converts typed text into commands that the operating system can udnersand.
+We access the command line via the shell, a simple-seeming program that converts typed text into commands that the operating system can understand.
+If we want to run an R script, we essentially say: 'Operating system: please ask R to run all of the commands in this text document in order'.
+The precise syntax we use depends on what operating system we're using.
+On OSX, if we have a script called `my_analysis.R`, we might type